RyuuSlayer/AC-1.7.3/CONTRIBUTING.md

 have also been packaged as EditorConfig and IDEA inspection profiles which can be found in the repository root and `idea` directory respectively.

-- Use tabs for indentations, not spaces.
+- Use 4 spaces for indentations, not tabs.
 Avoid lines which exceed 120 characters.
 - Use `this` to qualify member and field access.
 - Always use braces when writing if-statements and loops.
 - Annotate overriding methods with `@Override` so that breaking changes when updating will create hard compile errors.